mantidproject/documents/Design/MantidImaging/MantidImaging_general.md

 Visualisation of the reconstructed volume can be done with [Avizo](http://www.fei-software-center.com/avizo/packagedownload-ac2ae0df/).

-## Jupyter Notebooks
+## 8.7.
+Jupyter Notebooks

 There are 2 jupyter notebooks available as an introduction to the package and imaging steps.
 They can be found in the `notebooks` folder inside the repository.
 To run you have to have `jupyter` installed, go into the `notebooks` folder and type `jupyter notebook`.
 This will host a session and open a tab for the notebook in the default browser.

-# 9. Guidelines for ISIS Imaging CORE
+# 9. Guidelines for MantidImaging CORE

-Issues related to the `core` package of ISIS Imaging have the `Component: Core` label, following the Mantid Repository issue structure.
-[Link to issues for core](https://github.com/mantidproject/isis_imaging/issues?q=is%3Aopen+is%3Aissue+label%3A%22Component%3A+Core%22)
+Issues related to the `core` package of MantidImaging have the `Component: Core` label, following the Mantid Repository issue structure.
+[Link to issues for core](https://github.com/mantidproject/mantidimaging/issues?q=is%3Aopen+is%3Aissue+label%3A%22Component%3A+Core%22)

 ## 9.1.
 Filter implementation expansion